-Best known for: A smorgasboard of island activities.
-From teeing off on one of Australia’s premier golf courses, to relaxing by one of the resort’s spa or pool facilities or tackling the 20kms of walking trails across the island, you won’t be short for ideas to pass the time.
-For more info on what to do on Hamilton Island, check out this 48 hour guide.
+Best known for: A smorgasbord of island activities.
+From teeing off on one of Australia’s premier golf courses to relaxing by one of the resort’s spas or pool facilities or tackling the 20kms of walking trails across the island, you won’t be short for ideas to pass the time.
+For more info on what to do on Hamilton Island, check out this 48-hour guide.

 Native flora and fauna: WILDLIFE Hamilton Island is as cute koala experiences come in Queensland.
 Here you can have breakfast (and not the eucalyptus leaf kind) with the koalas in Hamilton Island’s own sanctuary.